stripe-samples/oasis-hubs-dotnet/README.md

 dotnet run data seed
 ```

-Drop the demo database. <mark>This does not purge records in the associated Stripe account </mark>
+Drop the demo database. **This does not purge records in the associated Stripe account**

 ```shell
 dotnet run data drop